Last Reviewed: August 2018

 What is extensively drug-resistant tuberculosis (XDR-TB)?

-Extensively drug-resistant TB (XDR-TB) is a subset of MDR-TB in which the strains of TB bacteria are resistant to several of the best second-line drugs for TB.
+Extensively drug-resistant TB (XDR-TB) is a subset of MDR-TB in which the strains of TB bacteria are resistant to nearly all medicines used to treat TB disease.
 These strains are very difficult to treat.
-XDR-TB cases make up approximately 10 percent of MDR-TB cases.

 Who gets MDR-TB?

-TB patients with drug sensitive disease may develop drug resistant tuberculosis if they fail to take antituberculosis medications as prescribed, as well as TB patients who have been prescribed an ineffective treatment plan.
-TB cases diseased with MDR-TB can transmit the drug resistant infection to other individuals.
+People with drug sensitive TB disease may develop drug resistant tuberculosis if they fail to take their TB medications as instructed, as well as people with TB disease who have not been given a treatment plan that works against the TB germs.
+People with MDR-TB can transmit the drug resistant germs to other people.

 What is the treatment for multidrug-resistant tuberculosis?